Home » Environment » Melting Glaciers and Rising Sea Levels:...

 • Threat to Coral Reefs: Melting glaciers and rising sea levels prevent coral reefs from receiving adequate sunlight, which is necessary for their survival.
 This threatens their ability to thrive through the process of photosynthesis.

-• Glacier hazards: They also increase in risk related to glacier hazards due to enhanced number and volume of glacier lakes, accelerated flash flood and Glacial Lake Outburst Floods (GLOFs), impact on agro practices in high Himalayan region etc.
+• Glacier hazards: They also increase in risk related to glacier hazards due to the enhanced number and volume of glacier lakes, accelerated flash floods and Glacial Lake Outburst Floods (GLOFs), impact on agro practices in the high Himalayan region etc.

 Pattern of losses of ice bodies in different parts of the world

-• Annual ice loss in Antarctica has increased at least six folds between 1979 and 2017.
+• Annual ice loss in Antarctica has increased at least sixfold between 1979 and 2017.

 • 87% of glaciers along the West Coast of the Antarctic Peninsula have retreated in the last 50 years, with accelerated retreats in the past 12 years.